dengste/org-caldav/README.md

 asked for its encryption passphrase.
 In the future, you should only need to enter that passphrase again to connect with Google Calendar.

+By default, plstore will **not** cache your entered password, so it will possibly ask you **many** times.
+To activate caching, use

+    (setq plstore-cache-passphrase-for-symmetric-encryption t)

 ### DETAILS

 Compared to earlier versions of this package from 2012, it now does